yiyangd/yiyangd/README.md

 - 🌱 I’m currently learning React, Nodejs, Spring Boot...
 Learning makes me feel safe！！！
   - I would love to learn anything that makes me valuable and feel wanted!!!
+  - I believe when we know the reason of learning, the pain will be gone!!!
 - 🤔 I’m willing to help those people who may potentially need my help!
   - When I could help, I will help without any hesitation!
   - When I could not help, I will say sorry and not be afraid being alone to make me better!